ThePieMan/uProcess/README.md

 About:
 ---------
-I **@jkaberg**) initially made uProcess to be a "learn by doing" project, but has this far been proven a good utility to automate downloads using uTorrent.
+I (edit: that is to say, **@jkaberg**) initially made uProcess to be a "learn by doing" project, but has this far been proven a good utility to automate downloads using uTorrent.
 Feel free to fork me, make changes and what not :-)

 With uProcess you can achieve the same "seamless" experience as SABnzbd + CouchPotato + Sick-Beard